DataGomes/ReportAI/README.md

 1. Set environment variables:
    - VOYAGE_API_KEY
    - TOGETHER_API_KEY
-   - Pybliometrics will guide to set the api key using Scopus.
+   - Pybliometrics will ask to set the api key using Scopus.
 2. Use the `set_api_keys()` function:

 ```python